 Learn more | Purchase online

-The Tufts CSDD Impact Report keeps you up-to-date with the evolving drug development & clinical trial landscape through data-driven analyses, trends, and industry insights.
+Sign up to receive the Tufts CSDD Impact Report for evidence-based analyses and insights on drug development trends, strategies and practices and their impact on performance, economics, and quality.
 Annual and multi-reader subscription rates are available.
 Subscribe today to stay informed.

 To access hard-hitting Tufts CSDD charts and tables, visit https://csdd.tufts.edu/impact-reports.

-Lamberti M, Rosner S. DIA/Tufts CSDD Research: AI Saving Time in Drug Development.
-DIA Postcast.
-January 17, 2025.
+Lamberti MJ, Florez M, Rosner S. DIA/Tufts CSDD Research: AI Saving Time in Drug Development.
+DIA Podcast.
+February 21, 2025.
 Access podcast.

 Buntz B. How a 'Rising Tide' of Inclusivity is Transforming Clinical Trials.
 Drug Discovery & Development.
 January 3, 2025.
 Access article.